Filippo-Dembech/Projecthor/readme.md

 This will run all the [commands](#design) to set up the project.

-**NOTE**: If you want to run setup commands in a particular shell run the `--shell` flag.
+**NOTE**: If you want to run setup commands in a particular shell, use the `--shell` flag.
 For example:

 ```bash
 projector load [projec-name] --shell powershell.exe